Public good: Challenges in identifying public goods

 The definition of non-excludability states that it is impossible to exclude individuals from consumption.
 Technology now allows radio or TV broadcasts to be encrypted such that persons without a special decoder are excluded from the broadcast.
 Many forms of information goods have characteristics of public goods.
 For example, a poem can be read by many people without reducing the consumption of that good by others; in this sense, it is non-rivalrous.
 Similarly, the information in most patents can be used by any party without reducing consumption of that good by others.
 Official statistics provide a clear example of information goods that are public goods, since they are created to be non-excludable.
 Creative works may be excludable in some circumstances, however: the individual who wrote the poem may decline to share it with others by not publishing it.
 Copyrights and patents both encourage the creation of such non-rival goods by providing temporary monopolies, or, in the terminology of public goods, providing a legal mechanism to enforce excludability for a limited period of time.
 For public goods, the "lost revenue" of the producer of the good is not part of the definition: a public good is a good whose consumption does not reduce any other's consumption of that good.
 Public goods also incorporate private goods, which makes it challenging to define what is private or public.
-For instance, you may think that the community soccer field is a public good.
-However, you need to bring your own cleats and ball to be able to play.
-There is also a rental fee that you would have to pay for you to be able to occupy that space.
-It is a mixed case of public and private goods.
+For instance, one may think that the community soccer field is a public good.
+However, one needs to bring one's own cleats and ball to be able to play.
+There is also a rental fee that one would have to pay for one to be able to occupy that space.
+It is a mixed case of public and private good.

 Debate has been generated among economists whether such a category of "public goods" exists.
 Steven Shavell has suggested the following: